Learn what you can do to enhance your security, and what to do when the unexpected happens.

-If you're leaving for longer than the workday or a night out, ask a neighbour to keep an eye on things for you.
+If you're leaving for longer than the workday or a night out, ask a neighbor to keep an eye on things for you.
 Have a friend or relative pick up your mail and newspaper, mow your lawn, shovel your driveway, and even adjust drapes and blinds in your home, or turn on a different light occasionally.

 When it comes to your home's exterior, keep in mind that leaving valuables such as bicycles or tools in plain sight can be an invitation to thieves.
 Keeping your yard well-groomed gives the impression that you are home, and that you are a prudent homeowner.
-Consider whether your neighbours can see your home if there is a fence or hedge around your property.
+Consider whether your neighbors can see your home if there is a fence or hedge around your property.
 When exterior lights (motion detecting or not) are installed, be sure that they do not create shadows where burglars could hide at night.

-• Keep 911 and all other emergency numbers by the phone • Keep neighbours' phone numbers handy, too • Report suspicious activities in your neighbourhood to the police.
+• Keep 911 and all other emergency numbers by the phone • Keep neighbors phone numbers handy, too • Report suspicious activities in your neighborhood to the police.
 Consider teaching your children to do the same when they are old enough. • Never open the door to a stranger without having them show some identification, first. • Make sure your children know to say that you are “busy,” and not that your are “away” when they answer the door or the phone to strangers. • If someone comes to your door asking for help, would you call the police, or an ambulance, or a tow company for them before letting them in?
 Simply knowing that another party is on the way will deter a criminal.
 If someone insists you not call for assistance, there is probably something wrong.